GramescuDan/HardWear/README.md

 ## HardWear – it fits your pocket
 ### Project Overview
 This web and mobile application stays as an interface between users and different retailers.
+With this app, the computer geeks coud purchase the products they are interested in for the right price and best quality.

+At HardWear, we keep our customers ahead of the line by providing a discount of 15% and you can see that in the real time by looking at the product tags.
 ### Roles
  	Admin
  	Retailer